srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 ![Reception Desk Flow](../diagrams/reception-desk-flow.svg)

 **Everyone** must complete a Media Consent Form, Under 16's must have this form completed by a parent or guardian.
 If they have signed a form, or if they bring a pre-signed form, give them a wristband and ensure you see them put it on.
+Also, give each competitor a competition leaflet.

 Please strongly dissuade them from rejecting media consent, as it causes a lot of pains with regards to taking photos of the event.
 However, they do have the right to reject it.
 In that case, give them a red lanyard to wear the entire time instead of their wristband.
+Remember to give them a leaflet too.

 At the start of the competition day, there will be four reception staffers covering the entrance.
 Once the initial influx of people is complete, this